 Ms. Goldman lectures on intellectual property issues for artists and documentary filmmakers at Hood College and Stevenson University.
 She serves on the Advisory Board for the MFA Program in Ceramic Arts at Hood College in Frederick, Maryland.

-In addition to Maryland, Ms. Goldman has handled cases in Florida, Texas, Ohio, New Jersey, Minnesota, South Carolina, Utah and Colorado.
+When she was an active commercial litigator, Ms. Goldman handled cases in Maryland, Florida, Texas, Ohio, New Jersey, Minnesota, South Carolina, Utah and Colorado.

 Ms. Goldman has represented a diverse selection of businesses and individuals including: